turingschool/curriculum-site/module1/lessons/class_methods.md

 ### Note

-In other languages, you may hear class methods called "static" methods, they are referring to the same thing.
+In JavaScript and other languages, you may hear class methods referred to as "static" methods, they are referring to the same thing.

 </section>